supcik/academic-www/content/docs/widgets.md

 The Netlify option is only available if you are hosting your site with Netlify.
 In this case, user messages to you will be sent to your Netlify account admin panel.
 A webhook can be created in your Netlify account if you wish to forward messages to your email address.
 When using Netlify to provide the contact form, you do not need to provide a value for `email` in `config.toml` since the messages will be delivered to your Netlify admin panel.
 {{% /alert %}}

 Otherwise, if set to 3, the widget will display a contact form using the `email` in `config.toml` and will use the [Formspree](https://formspree.io) service for sending the email to you.
 For this method, simply send yourself a test message after you have configured the contact form.
 Formspree will then send you an email to verify your new account with them.
+Note that Formspree is usually blocked for Chinese visitors as it uses Google reCAPTCHA (unless you upgrade to Formspree's paid plan in order to disable reCAPTCHA).

+### Publications

+{{% alert note %}}
+By default, publications will be displayed in a simple list.
+If you prefer a more detailed list with abstract and image, you can enable the detailed publication list on the homepage by changing the `list_format` in `content/home/publications.md`.
+{{% /alert %}}